William Henry Harrison: 1840 presidential campaign

 Harrison faced incumbent Van Buren as the sole Whig candidate in the 1840 election.
 The Whigs saw in Harrison a born southerner and war hero, who would contrast well with the aloof, uncaring, and aristocratic Van Buren.
 He was chosen over more controversial members of the party, such as Clay and Webster; his campaign highlighted his military record and focused on the weak U.S. economy caused by the Panic of 1837.

 The Whigs blamed Van Buren for the economic problems and dubbed him "Van Ruin".
 The Democrats, in turn, ridiculed the elder Harrison by calling him "Granny Harrison, the petticoat general", because he resigned from the army before the War of 1812 ended.
 They noted for the voters what Harrison's name would be when spelled backwards: "No Sirrah".
 They cast him as a provincial, out-of-touch old man who would rather "sit in his log cabin drinking hard cider" than attend to the administration of the country.
 This strategy backfired when Harrison and running mate John Tyler adopted the log cabin and hard cider as campaign symbols.
 Their campaign used the symbols on banners and posters and created bottles of hard cider shaped like log cabins, all to connect the candidates to the "common man".
-Freehling relates that, "One bitter pro-Van Buren paper lamented after his defeat, 'We have been sung down, lied down and drunk down.'
+Freehling wrote that, "One bitter pro-Van Buren paper lamented after his defeat, 'We have been sung down, lied down and drunk down.'
 In one sentence, this described the new American political process."

 Harrison came from a wealthy, slaveholding Virginia family, yet his campaign promoted him as a humble frontiersman in the style popularized by Andrew Jackson, while presenting Van Buren as a wealthy elitist.
 A memorable example was the Gold Spoon Oration that Pennsylvania's Whig representative Charles Ogle delivered in the House, ridiculing Van Buren's elegant White House lifestyle and lavish spending.
 The Whigs invented a chant in which people would spit tobacco juice as they chanted "wirt-wirt", and this also exhibited the difference between candidates from the time of the election: